teesesmit/Pands-Project/README.md

 For the pairplot again we use the seaborn and matplotlib libraries.
 The sns.pairplot, hue='species' part of the code generates a pairplot of the Iris dataset.
 A pairplot is a grid of scatterplots showing relationships between pairs of variables in a dataset.
 Assigning a hue variable adds a semantic mapping and changes the default marginal plot to a layered kernel density estimate (KDE) i.e the hue parameter is used to color the points based on the species variable, making it easier to distinguish different species in the plot.

-## Analysis of data:
+## Analysis of data
 ### Data Summary
 The fist section of the analysis is the summary of [data](iris_summary.txt) which visualizes the count of each column along with their average value, standard diviation, minimum and maximum values.
 This produces alot of useful information about the distrubution of each variable.
-For example for petal lenght, the minimum lenght is 1.0, the maximum is 6.9 and the avaerage petal lenght is 3.8.
-The 1st quartile (25th percentile) is 1.6.
-This tells us that only 25% of the flowers have petals shorter than 1.6.
-The 3rd quartile (75th percentile) is 5.1, as 75% of the flowers have petals shorter then 5.1.
+For example for petal lenght, the minimum lenght is 1.0cm, the maximum is 6.9cm and the avaerage petal lenght is 3.8cm.
+The 1st quartile (25th percentile) is 1.6cm.
+This tells us that only 25% of the flowers have petals shorter than 1.6cm.
+The 3rd quartile (75th percentile) is 5.1cm, as 75% of the flowers have petals shorter then 5.1cm.
 These summary statistics are graphically represented in the histograms, scatter plots and pair plots within this project.

 ### Histograms
+Histograms show the distribution of data by plotting the frequency of data in bins.
+The [histogram](petal_lenght_histogram.png) for petal lenght shows that there are more flowers with petal lenghts between 1cm and 1.5cm.
+The distribution of this data appears to be bimodal, indicating that there are two distinct values that occur with the highest frequency, rather than a single value.
+Instead of having a single peak where most data points are concentrated, there are two peaks.
+This suggests that the data might be coming from two different sources or groups i.e. species, each with its own central tendency.
+The highest frequency of[petal width](petal_width_histogram.png) is below 35 which is roughly between 0.1 and 0.2cm.
+There is a noticeable difference in the histograms when observing the sepal variables.
+The highest frequency for [sepal width](sepal_width_histogram.png) is slightly above 25, which is approximately 3cm.
+The distribution of sepal width is nearly symmetric and unimodal.
+This is similiar to [sepal lenght](sepal_lenght_histogram.png) where the distrubution is skewed slightly to the left where there are two point fighting for the highest freqency.

 ### Scatter plot
+Scatter plots
 ### Pairplot

 ### Technical information